IfraChaudhry/Genome-Translator/README.md

 Genome Translator
-Translates the genome of the phi bacterium into a polypeptide
+Translates the genome of the phi bacterium into a polypeptide chain